Om-Kulkarni/Autonomous_Door_Negotiation/README.md

 tiago_ik_prahalad.py is the joystick control tiago_ik_working.py is pranav's simulationsetup tiago_fk.py and tiago_pytbullet.py are hopefully the same but one of the is surely fk

+# Om's Code for Sim to real teleoperation
+sim_ik_client.py: The simulation and client side code that updates the simulation and the sends the joint state to the real robot socket_server.py: The server side code which uses rostopic lists to send joint commands to the real robot